Records you should keep

 Register of members

 The register of its members lists details for current and former members.
-You need to update them as soon as practical your society becomes aware of a change.
-You won’t need to provide us with copies of members' consents when you’re registering for the first time or updating the register, but you should hold copies with your register of members.
+You need to update these details as soon as your society becomes aware of a change.

-- The date on which a person became a member (if there is no record of the date they joined, societies can state ‘Unknown’).
+(if there is no record of the date they joined, you can state ‘Unknown’).

-- For former members, the date that they ceased to be a member within the last 7 years.
+• For former members within the last 7 years, the date that they ceased to be a member.

 Take care when collecting and storing personal information.
 Ensure you are only collecting the information you need and that you’re storing it securely.
 Visit the Privacy Commissioner’s website for information about your responsibilities under the Privacy Act 2020.